Adobe-Marketing-Cloud/Summit2018/exercise2/README.md

 Filter rejects: GET /libs/granite/csrf/token.json HTTP/1.1

-Also look for errors in your browser console and spot differences between the site running on publish and on the dispatcher.
+Also look for errors in your browser console and spot differences between the site running on publish (http://localhost:4503/content/we-retail/us/en.html) and on the dispatcher.

 Add rules for the errors you find to make the site runs smoothly.

-As a help here is a list of filters that we added:
+As a help here is a list of filters that we added in the dispatcher.any:

 `/0062 { /type "allow" /url "/libs/cq/personalization/*"  }  # enable personalization`
 `/0063 { /type "allow" /url "/libs/granite/csrf/token.json"  } # enable CSRF`